snastase/isc-tutorial/README.md

 # Intersubject correlation tutorial
 This repo accompanies the manuscript "Measuring shared responses across subjects using intersubject correlation" by Nastase, Gazzola, Hasson, and Keysers (in preparation).
 Here, you'll find a Jupyter Notebook tutorial introducing basic intersubject correlation (ISC) analyses and statistical tests as implemented in Python using the Brain Imaging Analysis Kit ([BrainIAK](http://brainiak.org/)).
 The notebook uses both simulated data and a publicly available fMRI dataset.
 Using Google Colaboratory, you can run the analyses in the tutorial notebook entirely in the cloud.
-To navigate directly to the notebook on Google Colab, [click here](https://colab.research.google.com/github/snastase/isc-tutorial/blob/master/isc_tutorial.ipynb).
+To navigate directly to the notebook on Google Colab, click here: **[Tutorial on Google Colab]**(https://colab.research.google.com/github/snastase/isc-tutorial/blob/master/isc_tutorial.ipynb).

 This notebook is geared toward early-career cognitive neuroscientists (e.g., graduate students) new to ISC analysis and assumes some basic familiarity with Python.
 The tutorial provides an introductory treatment of the following topics:
 * Computing ISCs